 Iranian Threats in the Middle East.
-Iran is led by an anti-Western revolutionary regime that seeks to tilt the regional balance of power in its favor by driving out the U.S. military presence in the region, undermining and overthrowing opposing governments, and establishing its hegemony over the oil-rich Persian Gulf region.
+Iran is led by an anti-Western revolutionary regime that seeks to tilt the regional balance of power in its favor by driving out the U.S. military presence, undermining and overthrowing opposing governments, and establishing its hegemony over the oil-rich Persian Gulf region.
 It also seeks to radicalize Shiite communities and advance their interests against Sunni rivals.
 Iran has a long record of sponsoring terrorist attacks against American targets and U.S. allies in the region.

-Iran's conventional military forces, although relatively weak by Western standards, loom large compared to those of Iran's smaller neighbors.
-Iran's armed forces remain dependent on major weapons systems and equipment that date back to before the country's 1979 revolution.
-The regime's ability to maintain or replace these aging weapons systems, many of which were depleted in the 1980-1988

-Iran-Iraq war, has been limited by Western sanctions.
-Iran has not been able to acquire large numbers of modern armor, combat aircraft, longer-range surface-to-surface missiles, or major naval warships.
+Iran's conventional military forces, although relatively weak by Western standards, are large compared to those of Iran's smaller neighbors.
+Iran's armed forces remain dependent on major weapons systems and equipment that were imported from the U.S. before the country's 1979 revolution, and Western sanctions have limited the regime's ability to maintain or replace these aging weapons systems, many of which were depleted in the 1980-1988 Iran-Iraq war.
+Iran also has not been able to import large numbers of modern armor, combat aircraft, longer-range surface-to-surface missiles, or major naval warships.

-Tehran, however, has managed to import modern Russian and Chinese air-to-air, air-toground, air defense, anti-armor, and anti-ship missiles to upgrade its conventional military and asymmetric forces.11 It also has developed its capacity to reverse engineer and build its own versions of ballistic missiles, rockets, unmanned aerial vehicles (UAVs), minisubmarines, and other weapon systems.
+Tehran, however, has managed to import modern Russian and Chinese air-to-air, air-to-ground, air defense, anti-armor, and anti-ship missiles to upgrade its conventional military and asymmetric forces.15 It also has developed its capacity to reverse engineer and build its own versions of ballistic missiles, rockets, UAVs, minisubmarines, and other weapon systems.
 To compensate for its limited capability to project conventional military power, Tehran has focused on building up its asymmetric warfare capabilities, proxy forces, and ballistic missile and cruise missile capabilities.
-For example, partly because of the limited capabilities of its air force, Iran developed UAVs during the Iran-Iraq war, including at least one armed model that carried up to six RPG-7 rounds in what was perhaps the world's first use of UAVs in combat.12
+For example, partly because of the limited capabilities of its air force, Iran developed UAVs during the Iran-Iraq war, including at least one armed model that carried up to six RPG-7 rounds in what was perhaps the world's first use of UAVs in combat.16

-The July 2015 Iran nuclear agreement, which lifted nuclear-related sanctions on Iran in January 2016, gave Tehran access to about \$100 billion in restricted assets and allowed Iran to expand its oil and gas exports, the chief source of its state revenues.
+The July 2015 Iran nuclear agreement-formally known as the Joint Comprehensive Plan of Action (JCPOA)-lifted nuclear-related sanctions on Iran in January 2016, gave Tehran access to about \$100 billion in restricted assets, and allowed Iran to expand its oil and gas exports, the chief source of its state revenues.
 Relief from the burden of sanctions helped Iran's economy and enabled Iran to enhance its strategic position, military capabilities, and support for surrogate networks and terrorist groups.

-In May 2016, Tehran announced that it was increasing its military budget for 2016-2017 to \$19 billion-90 percent more than the previous year's budget.13 Estimating total defense spending is difficult because of Tehran's opaque budget process and the fact that spending on some categories, including Iran's ballistic missile program and military intervention in Syria, is hidden, but the International Institute for Strategic Studies estimates that Iran's defense spending fell from \$21.9 billion in 2018 to \$17.4 billion in 2019.14 strengthen strategic ties with Russia.
-Russian President Vladimir Putin traveled to Iran in November 2015 to meet with Supreme Leader Ayatollah Ali Khamenei and other officials.
-Both regimes called for enhanced military cooperation.
-During Iranian President Hassan Rouhani's visit to Russia in March 2017, Putin proclaimed his intention to raise bilateral relations to the level of a "strategic partnership."
-15 On June 9, 2018, during the Shanghai Cooperation Organization (SCO) summit, Putin noted that Iran and Russia were "working well together to settle the Syrian crisis" and promised Rouhani that he would support Iran's entry into the SCO.16 And on September 16, 2019, in Ankara, Turkey, ahead of a trilateral meeting with Turkish President Recep Tayyip Erdogan to discuss the situation in Syria, the two presidents met again, and Putin praised Iran's support for the Assad regime.
+In May 2016, Tehran announced that it was increasing its military budget for 2016-2017 to \$19 billion-90 percent more than the previous year's budget.
+Testimating total defense spending is difficult both because of Tehran's opaque budget process and because spending on some categories, including Iran's ballistic missile program and military intervention in Syria, is hidden.
+Nevertheless, the International Institute for Strategic Studies (IISS) has estimated that after the Trump Administration withdrew from the nuclear agreement and reimposed sanctions, Iran's defense spending fell from \$21.9 billion in 2018 to \$17.4 billion in 2019.
+In 2020, according to the IISS, defense spending declined again to an estimated \$14.1 billion.

-The lifting of sanctions also enabled Tehran to emerge from diplomatic isolation and
+The 2015 nuclear agreement also enabled Tehran to emerge from diplomatic isolation and strengthen strategic ties with Russia.